Scott Beatty: Biography

 Outside of comic books, Beatty has written G.I.
 Joe and Transformers animation for Hasbro, Inc.

-Before he became a full-time freelance writer, Beatty launched ToyFare magazine as its founding Editor for Wizard Entertainment and guided it through its first two years of publication.
+Before he became a full-time freelance writer, Beatty launched ToyFare magazine as its founding Editor for Wizard Entertainment, publisher of Wizard: The Comics Magazine and other best-selling pop culture magazines, and guided it through its first two years of publication.

-Beatty’s novels have included prose adaptations of his own Sherlock Holmes: Year One (Dynamite), in addition to the young readers hardcover Batman: Scarecrow’s Panic Plot (DC/Capstone) and Tron Uprising: The Junior Novel (Disney).
+Beatty's novels have included prose adaptations of his own Sherlock Holmes: Year One (Dynamite), in addition to the young readers hardcover Batman: Scarecrow's Panic Plot (DC/Capstone) and Tron Uprising: The Junior Novel (Disney).

-More recently, Beatty’s Loot Crate exclusive Star Wars Adventures: Destroyer Down graphic novel was the top selling comic book of 2017 with nearly a half-million copies shipped to LC subscribers.
+More recently, Beatty's Loot Crate exclusive Star Wars Adventures: Destroyer Down graphic novel was the top selling comic book of 2017 with nearly a half-million copies shipped to LC subscribers.

-In his role as superhero and pop culture scholar, Scott has appeared on E!
+In his role as superhero and pop culture scholar, Beatty has appeared on E!
 Entertainment Television and Prism Films documentaries, and is a frequent guest on comic book, graphic novel, and superhero podcasts.
 He is frequently called upon to write introductions and essays for superhero books and collected editions.
-Beatty most recently wrote the foreword for DC Comics' Batman in the Silver Age Omnibus Volume 1.
+Beatty wrote the forewords for DC Comics' The Brave and the Bold – The Bronze Age Omnibus Volume 3 and Batman in the Silver Age Omnibus Volume 1.

+DC Comics released Beatty's Nightwing: Year One - The 20th Anniversary Edition slipcase hardcover on August 6, 2024.

+On September 3, 2024, DC published Beatty's Robin: Year One, Batgirl: Year One, and Nightwing: Year One in The Batman Family Year One Box Set, collecting all three popular graphic novels in a single set for the first time.

+In March 11, 2025 DC Comics collected two of Beatty's Green Arrow stories (from Green Arrow vol. 3 #22 and #33) in the Green Arrow: Archer's Quest Omnibus Volume 1 hardcover.
+Both were commissioned as fill-in issues during writer/director Kevin Smith's run on the title and are being reprinted for the first time.

+Personal life

+Beatty is married to English professor and fellow author Jennifer Myskowski.